 13. Is there routine follow-up checks?

 Routine checks usually are not necessary on the newborn infant.
 For the older children it may be necessary depending on how the procedure has been performed.
-But if there is a concern Dr Athari is happy I to address the situation.
+But if there is a concern our doctors are happy to see the patients for a review.